Tips and advice on garden care in April

 - Towards the end of the month start feeding your fish

-- Feed grass if you live in the southern part of the UK
+- Feed grass if you live in the southern part of the UK with a lawn feed to help to encourage spring growth

 - Sow grass seed to make a new lawn if you can’t wait until autumn